SoftmedTanzania/thscp-mediator-epicor/README.md

             {
               "param": "destinationScheme",
               "displayName": "Destination Scheme",
-              "description": "Whether the destination is using LLP or SLLP requests.", "type": "option",
+              "description": "Whether the destination is using HTTP or HTTPS requests.", "type": "option",
               "values": [
-                "llp",
+                "http",
-                "sllp"
+                "https"
               ]
             },
             {